this needs to be cleaned up

 2017-08-30

-folder=my_folder branch=master \git filter-branch \ --prune-empty \ --subdirectory-filter "$folder" \ "$branch" \ ` # `
+folder=my_folder branch=master git filter-branch \ --prune-empty \ --subdirectory-filter "$folder" \ "$branch" \ ` # `

-You may need to edit .git/config
+You may need to edit .git/config to update url or other settings.

 If you intend to host this repository on GitHub, then follow their new repository creation documentation and see also GitHub’s documentation on splitting a subfolder out into a new repository.